kurahaupo/linux-syscalls-perl/README.md

 # linux-syscalls-perl

-The `Linux::Syscalls` module attempts to provide non-native access to Linux system calls that aren't in the core POSIX module.
+The `Linux::Syscalls` module provides access to Linux system calls that aren't in the core POSIX module.

 This includes both actual POSIX calls that lack support in `POSIX.pm` such as `fstatat`, specialized services provided through multiplexer interfaces such as